 Louisville Seminary's program integrates three educational components: Area A: Biblical Studies

 Biblical Studies requires successful completion of Scripture I and II, The Elements of Biblical Hebrew, The Elements of New Testament Greek, and Exegesis in both testaments, as well as electives.
 Area B: Theology, History, Ethics, and Religion

-This area requires successful completion of Faith Seeking Understanding, History of a Christian Experience I and II, a core theology course, a course in the student's denominational heritage, and two electives.
+This area requires successful completion of Introduction to Theology and Ethics, History of a Christian Experience I and II, a core theology course, a course in the student's denominational heritage, and two electives.
 Area C: Practical Theology

 The Practical Theology area includes courses in the hands-on aspects of ministry-preaching, worship, counseling, Christian education, evangelism, and missions.

 All students take the entry course, Transforming Seminary Education.
 Elective hours permit a focus on areas of particular interest and calling.
 Extensive field education opportunities - an educational offering that Louisville Seminary pioneered more than 50 years ago - help sharpen training for ministry.

 All students must complete one course designated as a Black Church Studies (BCS) course.
 Some BCS courses count for general elective credit while others fulfill Area-related degree requirements.

 Most classes are held during fall and spring semesters.
 Select courses are offered during a January term and during a summer term.

 The program can be completed in three years attending full-time, while the half-time program can take as many as six years to complete.

 In addition to the curriculum outlined above, Master of Divinity students must complete a Senior Seminar (3 credits) or write and defend a Statement of Faith of Ministry (no credit), which is generally a 2,000-4,000-word essay.